-- 1. Turn the low idle Switch ON to limit noise and fuel consumption for lighter generator loads. - 2.
-Switch low idle OFF to operate engine at full speed when: - Starting the generator - · A heavy load is applied
+- 1. Turn the Low Idle Switch ON to limit noise and fuel consumption for lighter generator loads. - 2.
+The Low Idle Switch to OFF to operate engine at full speed when: - Starting the generator - A heavy load is applied

 Voltage Selector